Salzburg Lakes CycleTour

 - Day 6: Salzburger Lake District, Approx. 42 miles / 67 km

 - Day 7: Salzburg, Approx. 36 miles / 58 km

 - Day 8: Depart from Salzburg

 Given the variety of accommodation options and the different routes that may be selected between them, all daily distances are approximate.

 After checking into the hotel and reviewing the route documentation, you should take time to have a look around Salzburg.
 This lovely city is the fourth largest in Austria and is the birthplace of Mozart.
-An evening concert at the castle fortress Hohensalzburg is not to be missed.
+An evening concert at the castle fortress Hohensalzburg is an event not to be missed!

 Salzburg – Bad Ischl